Ash-cloud/nanotwitter/Doc/README.txt

 	1.Insert at most 100 tweets to new followers’ timeline.
 	2.Delete all tweet from user’s timeline when User unfollow a followee.
 - Add index on several columns to improve performance

+- Add some script to generate payload file for load.io to send different request when doing test